20kdc/datum/doc/src/spec/spec_main.md

 * Symbols and strings are lists of characters.
 * Integers are 64-bit signed two's complement integers.
 * Doubles are 64-bit floating-point numbers.
-(Some implementations may not differentiate between integers and doubles, so automatic coercion is advised.)
 * Booleans are true (`#t`) or false (`#f`) values.
-* Lists contain other values.
+* Lists are arrays or linked lists of other values.
 * Null (`#nil`) is a null value.

-Implementations can have more specific limits on numbers, appropriate to their environment of use.
-Implementations are allowed to reject any file according to resource limits.
+Implementations can have more specific limits on numbers.
+Implementations are allowed to reject any file according to resource limits, including but not limited to exceeding the implementation-defined size of internal buffers.

 ## Encoding

-The encoding layer converts a stream of characters to a potentially different stream of characters, tagged with *character classes*.
+The encoding layer converts characters to a different stream of *class-tagged characters.*

-Character values 0 through 8 inclusive, 11, 12, 14 through 31 inclusive, and 127, are *forbidden,* and MUST NOT appear in the input character stream.
-They may appear in hex escapes, but for 0 (null) specifically, the results of this are undefined.

-13 (CR) is always immediately discarded and will not be considered, including in the parsing of escape sequences.

 ### Escape Sequences

 The backslash, 92 `\`, begins an escape sequence, which always produces *content-class* characters.

-The backslash may be followed by any valid character, except for newline (10), which is an error in this case.
+The backslash must be followed by any valid character, except for newline (10), a specific error.

 In addition, these specific characters have special meanings:

-* 117 `x`: Followed by a non-zero amount of hexadecimal digits, terminated by a semicolon 59 `;`.
+* 117 `x`: Followed by >0 hexadecimal digits, terminated by a semicolon 59 `;`.
 Indicates a Unicode codepoint.
 MUST be properly terminated, or the document is invalid.
+MUST NOT escape invalid codepoints, surrogate pairs, or U+00.
 * 110 `n`: Newline/10.
 * 114 `r`: CR/13.
 * 116 `t`: Tab/9.

-This provides the escaping logic for the rest of Datum.
+This provides Datum's escaping logic.

 ### Character Classes